Pest Control Brisbane Treatments and Services

 The good thing about the bait stations is the termites will unknowingly take the bait back to their main colony.

-Termites are social creatures and this enables them to transfer the bait to the other termites, this process will eventually kill off the entire colony.
+Termites are social creatures and this enables them to transfer the bait to the other members of the colony, this process will eventually kill off the entire colony.

 Termite Inspections Brisbane

-A pest control Brisbane company would issue a full written report with their termite inspection, outlining any termite issues that may be present.
+A professional pest control company will issue a full written report with their pest inspection, outlining any issues that may be present.

-It is recommended to have an annual Termite Inspection Brisbane procedure done at least once a year.
+It is recommended that all Brisbane homes have an annual Termite Inspection carried out at least once a year.

 Inspections are becoming more advanced these days with the aid of electronic devices such as moisture meters and thermal imaging cameras.